 How LOCALLY is changing this landscape

 At LOCALLY we respect user’s privacy and developed a model that puts the user in the driver’s seat.
 We believe in the democratization of consumer device data.
 Your data is valuable and it’s yours.
-If you decide to share location data, we compensate you for doing so.
-Furthermore, our solutions are compliant with data regulations and built on blockchain technology – providing transparency, integrity and sovereignty so users know exactly what they’re sharing and what’s being transacted.
-Those who’ve been left out of the consumer data equation are now invited to participate with app publishers, maintain control and reap the rewards.
+If you decide to engage in location sharing, we want you to reap the benefits with confidence and security.
+Furthermore, we ensure our solutions are privacy compliant.
+We aim to provide transparency, integrity and sovereignty so users know exactly what they’re sharing and why.

 Follow us to learn more about data-sharing, democratization of data, and taking control of how your information is used.